|Born||John Harvey Murray|

 New Rochelle, New York

-Father Cyprian Murray (b.
-December 13, 1938), born John Harvey Murray in New Rochelle, New York, is a Catholic priest, a friar and past national president of The Society of American Magicians.
+Father Cyprian "Cyp" Murray (1938-2015), born John Harvey Murray in New Rochelle, New York, was a Catholic priest, a friar and past national president of The Society of American Magicians.

 At age seven, young John Murray's interest in magic was sparked after seeing a Range Busters movie in which the Max Terhune did ventriloquism and magic.
 While in seminary, he and two other presented a magic show during the Christmas holidays of 1958.